MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

 This exercise takes approximately **30** minutes.

+> **Note**: This exercise is based on pre-release SDKs, which may be subject to change.
+Where necessary, we've used specific versions of packages; which may not reflect the latest available versions.

 ## Create an Azure AI Foundry project

 Let's start by creating an Azure AI Foundry project.